LulzSec: Former members and associates

-Ideology
+Motivations

 LulzSec did not appear to hack for financial profit, claiming their main motivation was to have fun by causing mayhem.
 They did things "for the lulz" and focused on the possible comedic and entertainment value of attacking targets.
 The group occasionally claimed a political message.

 When they hacked PBS, they stated they did so in retaliation for what they perceived as unfair treatment of WikiLeaks in a Frontline documentary entitled WikiSecrets.
 A page they inserted on the PBS website included the title "FREE BRADLEY MANNING.
 FUCK FRONTLINE!"
 The 20 June announcement of "Operation Anti-Security" contained justification for attacks on government targets, citing supposed government efforts to "dominate and control our Internet ocean" and accusing them of corruption and breaching privacy.
 The news media most often described them as grey hat hackers.

-Karim Hijazi, CEO of security company Unveillance, accused the group of blackmailing him by offering not to attack his company or its affiliates in exchange for money.
-LulzSec responded by claiming that Hijazi offered to pay them to attack his business opponents and that they never intended to take any money from him.
-LulzSec has denied responsibility for misuse of any of the data they breached and released.
-Instead, they placed the blame on users who reused passwords on multiple websites and on companies with inadequate security in place.

 In June 2011, the group released a manifesto outlining why they performed hacks and website takedowns, reiterating that "we do things just because we find it entertaining" and that watching the results can be "priceless".
 They also claimed to be drawing attention to computer security flaws and holes.
 They contended that many other hackers exploit and steal user information without releasing the names publicly or telling people they may possibly have been hacked.
 LulzSec said that by releasing lists of hacked usernames or informing the public of vulnerable websites, it gave users the opportunity to change names and passwords elsewhere that might otherwise have been exploited, and businesses would be alarmed and would upgrade their security.
+They denied responsibility for misuse of any of the data they breached and released.
+Instead, they placed the blame on users who reused passwords on multiple websites and on companies with inadequate security in place.

 The group's later attacks have had a more political tone.
 They claimed to want to expose the "racist and corrupt nature" of the military and law enforcement.
-They have also expressed opposition to the War on Drugs.
+They have also expressed opposition to the war on drugs.
 Lulzsec's Operation Anti-Security was characterized as a protest against government censorship and monitoring of the internet.
 In a question and answer session with BBC Newsnight, LulzSec member Whirlpool (AKA: Topiary) said, "Politically motivated ethical hacking is more fulfilling".
 He claimed the loosening of copyright laws and the rollback of what he sees as corrupt racial profiling practices as some of the group's goals.